-Because most LICVs in BRCA1 and BRCA2 occur at very low population frequencies (<0.0001) [6], direct epidemiological measures, such as familial cosegregation with disease, are often not sufficiently powerful to identify the variants associated with cancer predisposition.
+Because most LICVs in BRCA1 and BRCA2 occur at very low population frequencies (<0.0001) [6], direct epidemiological asures, such as familial cosegregation with disease, are often not sufficiently powerful to identify the variants associated with cancer predisposition.
 A promising approach is to supplement epidemiological and clinical analysis of UCVs with indirect approaches such as biochemical studies of protein function and bioinformatics analysis [6-8].
 In the future, physicians and genetic counselors may be able to rely on all these sources of information about UCVs when counseling their patients.

 Previous bioinformatics analysis of BRCA1 UCVs has depended primarily on measures of evolutionary conservation in multiple sequence alignments of human BRCA1 and related proteins from other organisms [9-11].
-Two groups structure.
-Williams et al. predicted the impact of 25 missense variants in BRCA1's C-terminal BRCT domains by considering both conservation and location of variant amino acid residues in an X-ray crystal structure [12].
+Two groups have attempted to include information about BRCA1 protein structure.
+Williams et al. predicted the impact of $25~\mathrm{missense}$ variants in BRCA1's C-terminal BRCT domains by considering both conservation and location of variant amino acid residues in an X-ray crystal structure [12].
 Variants were predicted deleterious if their properties were similar to

-Editor: Greq Tucker-Kellogg, Lilly Systems Biology, Singapore
+Editor: Greq Tucker-Kellogg, Lilly Systems Biology, Singapore use, distribution, and reproduction in any medium, provided the original author and source are credited.